-Stagetext is a charity that works with venues across England to improve accessibility to the arts for D/deaf, deafened, and hard of hearing audiences.
+Stagetext is a charity that works with venues across England to improve accessibility to the arts for deaf, deafened, and hard of hearing audiences.

-Campaign Collective was asked by Stagetext to provide support for its annual campaign Captioning Awareness Week in 2018 and 2019.
+Campaign Collective has been supporting Stagetext on its annual campaign Captioning Awareness Week since 2018.

 The objectives were to: raise awareness of the week in the media; engage venues to publicly support the campaign; and encourage attendance at events that are celebrating the week.

-Over both years, we developed a PR and stakeholder approach which focused on messaging, press releases, case studies and media sell-in.
-Through this, we worked with host venues to help disseminate the campaign messages through their own PR and social media channels.
+Over both years, we have focused on media cut-through and engaging venues and stakeholders.
+This has involved messaging, press releases, case studies and media sell-in, while working with host venues to help disseminate the campaign messages through their own PR and social media channels (many of whom have very large audiences here).

 We also used the opportunity to position the CEO Melanie Sharpe as an expert on championing deaf, deafened, and hard of hearing access in the arts.
 And we worked with case studies to tell the story of why it is important for venues to be inclusive and provide subtitled performances for its audiences.

 Working with the venues was important, and we secured an opportunity with National Theatre showing Joey (of Warhorse fame) supporting the campaign – which was subsequently shared widely on social media.
-Public support was also secured from likes of Donmar Warehouse, Salisbury Playhouse and Royal Exchange Manchester.
+Public support was also secured from likes of Donmar Warehouse, British Museum, the Barbican, the Royal Shakespeare Company, and Royal Exchange Manchester.